Stochast1c/solarhud/README.md

 A [solarized themed](http://ethanschoonover.com/solarized) hud for TF2 that is heavily based on [Ell's Hud](http://etf2l.org/forum/huds/topic-17955/) using the [Inconsolata Font.](http://www.levien.com/type/myfonts/inconsolata.html)

-## This is the master branch, if you wish to use this hud, please navigate to your preferred colorscheme branch using the upper left dropdown box.

 [Teamfortress.tv Thread](http://www.teamfortress.tv/30843/solarhud)

 [Light Theme Screenshots](http://imgur.com/a/DlrJb)